ExaESM-WP4/Containers-for-Scientific-Computing/05_homework_science_project.md

 Consider a scientific project that consists of two steps: A _"simulation"_ which produces data, and a _"data analysis"_ which tries to make sense of the data.

-## Simulation — Running a compiled software which produces some data
+## Simulation — Running a compiled software which produces data

 This could, e.g., be a physical or biological simulation.
 Here, we'll use a [small program written in Fortran](create_data.F90) which produces a data sets with a sinus-shaped signal and some added noise.